-Kyle Springer is the Program Manager at the Perth USAsia Centre.
+Kyle Springer is Senior Analyst at the Perth USAsia Centre.
 He provides high-level program assistance and develops the think tank and external outreach programs of the Centre.
 In addition to planning and coordinating a range of program and research initiatives, Kyle directs the Centre's Indonesia programs and convenes policy workshops focussed on Australia-Indonesia relations.

 Born in the United Kingdom, Kyle grew up in Indonesia, Australia, and the Bay Area of California.
 Prior to working in international relations, he served as a police officer in the San Francisco Bay Area.